Psychological warfare: World War II

-Adolf Hitler was greatly influenced by the psychological tactics of warfare the British had employed during World War I, and attributed the defeat of Germany to the effects this propaganda had on the soldiers.
-He became committed to the use of mass propaganda to influence the minds of the German population in the decades to come.
-By calling his movement The Third Reich, he was able to convince many civilians that his cause was not just a fad, but the way of their future.
-Joseph Goebbels was appointed as Propaganda Minister when Hitler came to power in 1933, and he portrayed Hitler as a messianic figure for the redemption of Germany.
-Hitler also coupled this with the resonating projections of his orations for effect.

-Germany's Fall Grün plan of invasion of Czechoslovakia had a large part dealing with psychological warfare aimed both at the Czechoslovak civilians and government as well as, crucially, at Czechoslovak allies.
-It became successful to the point that Germany gained support of UK and France through appeasement to occupy Czechoslovakia without having to fight an all-out war, sustaining only minimum losses in covert war before the Munich Agreement.
+Germany's Fall Grün plan of invasion of Czechoslovakia had a large part dealing with psychological warfare aimed both at the Czechoslovak civilians and government as well as, crucially, at Czechoslovakia's allies.
+It became successful to the point that Germany gained the acquiescence of the British and French governments to the German occupation of Czechoslovakia without having to fight an all-out war, sustaining only minimum losses in covert war before the Munich Agreement.

-At the start of the Second World War, the British set up the Political Warfare Executive to produce and distribute propaganda.
-Through the use of powerful transmitters, broadcasts could be made across Europe.
-Sefton Delmer managed a successful black propaganda campaign through several radio stations which were designed to be popular with German troops while at the same time introducing news material that would weaken their morale under a veneer of authenticity.
-British Prime Minister Winston Churchill made use of radio broadcasts for propaganda against the Germans.

 During World War II, the British made extensive use of deception – developing many new techniques and theories.
 The main protagonists at this time were 'A' Force, set up in 1940 under Dudley Clarke, and the London Controlling Section, chartered in 1942 under the control of John Bevan.
 Clarke pioneered many of the strategies of military deception.
 His ideas for combining fictional orders of battle, visual deception and double agents helped define Allied deception strategy during the war, for which he has been referred to as "the greatest British deceiver of WW2".